-The striker scored 21 goals in 36 appearances over two-and-a-half injury hit seasons at Griffin Park before leaving for Villa in January.
-The 25-year-old has found the net three times for Steve Bruce’s side this season, all of them coming in the EFL Cup, and will be fighting for a starting spot this weekend.
+The striker scored 21 goals in 36 appearances over two-and-a-half injury-hit seasons at Griffin Park before leaving for Villa in January.
+The 25-year-old has found life much more difficult under Steve Bruce at Villa Park, having scored just four goals in 32 appearances with only one of them coming in the Sky Bet Championship.

 Scott is the only current member of either squad who has represented both teams but plenty of other players have made the trip along the M40 in previous years.
 Paul Merson was an FA Cup Finalist with Aston Villa during a four-year stay at Villa Park having featured for The Bees on loan from Arsenal more than a decade earlier.